Skip to main content

 Runtime Environment Details

-• Each function instance has an independent execution environment and is completely isolated from others.
+• Each function instance has an isolated execution environment and is completely isolated from each other.

-• The creation, management, and termination of instances are fully automated and handled by the platform.
+• The creation, management, and destruction of instances are fully automated by the platform

 Temporary Storage